 - On April 17, 1999, co-produced, with Turath.org, a concert of Arab and Flamenco music, called Spirit of Andalucia .
 Performing were the Ali Jihad Racy Ensemble and the Mimbre Y Vareta Ensemble Flamenco.
-The highlight of the evening was the improvisational fusion in the second half of the show.

 - Co-produced two concerts as part of the World Sacred Music Festival in Los Angeles, October 1999, concerts of Jewish, Christian and Muslim music of the Middle East.
 These were Kan Zaman and Za'atar and the Poetry of Peace.

 - Organizer for the Westside Belly Dance Network Meetup.
 This is the largest belly dance meetup in Southern California with over 350 members.